diogomsilvaa/SIRS-StarDrive/VM-RouterFront/README.md

 Create a machine with ubuntu server.

 In ORACLE go to setting->network and then:
-1. In adapter 1 make sure it´s attached to NAT and generate new MAC address
+1. In adapter 1 make sure it´s attached to host-only addapter and generate new MAC address
-2. In adapter 2 make sure it´s attached to internal network with the name sw-1 and generate new MAC address
+2. In adapter 2 make sure it´s attached to internal network with the name front, generate new MAC address and set promiscuous mode to allow all
-3. In adapter 3 make sure it´s attached to internal network with the name sw-2 and generate new MAC address
+3. In adapter 3 make sure it´s attached to internal network with the name auth, generate new MAC address and set promiscuous mode to allow all

 Copy the file 01-network-manager-all.yaml to /etc/netplan/00-installer-config.yaml